How to Apply for Medicaid in Alabama

 Information Required on the Medicaid Application Form in Alabama

 Once you have selected an AL Medicaid application method, the next step is to become familiar with the pieces of information you will need to provide on the application and the documents that need to accompany the form.
 In Alabama, the Medicaid application form must be accompanied by proof of the applicant’s identity, which can be provided in the form of a Social Security card, a birth certificate or another approved document.
 Verifying the identity of each applicant is extremely important to the Medicaid application process, as it protects the program against fraudulent applicants.
 Additionally, petitioners will need to gather other pertinent documents to be able to fill out the application properly, including Social Security cards, pay stubs, W-2 forms and citizenship documents.
-To learn more about documents needed to apply for Medicaid, you can download our complimentary guide.
+To learn more about documents needed to apply for Medicaid, you can download our free guide.

 Regarding the information that must be provided in order to get Medicaid in Alabama, applicants will find that the form requests a wide variety of details.
 The Medicaid application features sections for all of the following information: